Geely Jiaji: Jiaji Platinum Edition (2021)

 A facelift variant called the Jiaji Platinum Edition was launched in September 2021 featuring redesigned grilles.
-The Jiaji Platinum Edition is powered by a 1.8-litre Turbo engine producing 183hp（135kW）and 300N·m mated to a 7-speed dual-clutch (DCT) automatic transmission.
+The Jiaji Platinum Edition is powered by a 1.8-litre Turbo engine producing 183 hp (135 kW) and 300N·m mated to a 7-speed dual-clutch (DCT) automatic transmission.

-Jiaji L (2022-)
+Jiaji L (2022)

 From late 2022 or the 2023 model year, the Jiaji received a major makeover called the Jiaji L. The Jiaji L is longer at 4,826 mm, a full 120 mm extra compared to the original Jiaji, and has a slightly lower height of 1,695 mm, 5 mm higher compared to the regular Jiaji while retaining the same width at 1,909 mm and wheelbase of 2,805 mm.
-For the interior, the Jiaji L also received an updated Galaxy OS infotainment system powered by Geely’s E02 system-on-chip while still retaining a 12.3-inch touchscreen, with the digital instrument cluster upgraded from seven inches to a 10.25-inch unit.
+For the interior, the Jiaji L also received an updated Galaxy OS infotainment system powered by Geely's E02 system-on-chip while still retaining a 12.3-inch touchscreen, with the digital instrument cluster upgraded from seven inches to a 10.25-inch unit.
 The centre console of the Jiaji L features a simpler design with a longer covered storage cubby with a restyled gear lever, an electronic parking brake, and drive mode selector arranged in a single unit located ahead of an elevated arm rest with additional storage under a tilt-up lid.
 Seating layouts remains to be in 2-2-2 and 2-3-2 configurations.
 The Jiaji L powertrain is a 1.5-litre turbocharged four-cylinder engine that makes 178 hp (181 PS) at 5,500 rpm and 290 Nm of torque from 2,000 to 3,500 rpm.
 The engine is paired with a 7-speed wet dual-clutch transmission with front wheel drive across the range.
-Geely claims a WLTC-rated fuel consumption of 6.9 l/100 km and top speed of 190 km/h.
+Geely claims a WLTC-rated fuel consumption of 6.9 L/100 km and top speed of 190 km/h.

 Technology

-The multimedia system provides a 12.3" touchscreen and is able to activate and control all systems in the car.
-The GKUI infotainment system also includes features such as 360 degree surround view camera, voice command to control windows and sunroof, natural voice recognition and 4G connectivity with online music streaming services.
-In plug in models, there's also a key which infers users the electric vehicle settings.
+The multimedia system provides a 12.3-inch touchscreen and is able to activate and control all systems in the car.
+The GKUI infotainment system also includes features such as 360-degree surround view camera, voice command to control windows and sunroof, natural voice recognition and 4G connectivity with online music streaming services.
+In plug-in hybrid models, there is also a key which infers users the electric vehicle settings.
 Some models provides Geely Full LED System.
 Jiaji also carries three types of power sources.

 Petrol models carry a 1.8 L4 turbo engine and a 6-speed automatic gearbox.
-There are 4 valves on each cylinder.
-All models feature optional seating for either 6 or 7 passengers with the 6 seater having 2nd row captain's chairs.
-Electronic parking brake and electronic gear shifter are standard across the range with the exception of the base 1.5T with 6 speed manual.
+There are four valves on each cylinder.
+All models feature optional seating for either 6 or 7 passengers with the 6-seater having second row captain's chairs.
+Electronic parking brake and electronic gear shifter are standard across the range with the exception of the base 1.5T with 6-speed manual.

-Market

-Malaysia

-PROTON Holdings secured the intellectual properties to the design, development, manufacture, sale, marketing and distribution of the Geely Jiaji alongside the Geely Boyue and Geely Binyue.